-In principle, ATG, which equips most domestic U.S. Pilatus aircraft, isn't much different than your cellular connection.
+In principle, ATG, which equips most domestic Phenoms, isn't much different than your cellular connection.

 An aircraft communicates with a ground station, ideally within a target range and line-of-sight bearing.
 With ATG, the ground station antennas serve aircraft that pass through their airspace, similar to the way your cell phone connects while you're in a moving car.